github/docs/content/github/finding-security-vulnerabilities-and-errors-in-your-code/managing-code-scanning-alerts-for-your-repository.md

 ---
 title: Managing code scanning alerts for your repository
 shortTitle: Managing alerts
-intro: 'You can view, fix, {% if currentVersion == "enterprise-server@2.22" %}or close{% else %}dismiss, or delete{% endif %} alerts for potential vulnerabilities or errors in your project''s code.'
+intro: 'You can view, fix, {% if currentVersion == "enterprise-server@2.22" %}or close{% else %}dismiss, or delete{% endif %} alerts for potential vulnerabilities or errors in your project\'s code.'
 product: '{% data reusables.gated-features.code-scanning %}'
 permissions: 'If you have write permission to a repository you can manage {% data variables.product.prodname_code_scanning %} alerts for that repository.'
 versions: